Are there summer opportunities to teach English abroad?

 - Most English teachers who work at summer camps are provided room and board, plus a modest stipend (perhaps the equivalent of $200-$300 a week).
 There are also volunteer opportunities teaching English abroad in summer camps.

-- Some summer positions involve sports, arts and other educational and recreational activities in addition to teaching English in a classroom setting; in other instances, teachers are hired solely to teach English classes.
+- Many summer positions involve sports, arts and other educational and recreational activities in addition to teaching English in a classroom setting; in other instances, teachers are hired solely to teach English classes.

 Teaching English abroad as a volunteer

 - Non-governmental organizations, including charitable organizations and faith-based groups often recruit TEFL / TESOL teachers to teach English abroad.

 - Volunteering offers opportunities to work in some regions of the world where paid opportunities are extremely limited or non-existent, including India, Nepal, many Sub-Saharan African nations, and poorer nations in Latin America and Southeast Asia.

 - Many volunteer opportunities are short term (1 week – 2 months), which is ideal for those looking to go abroad for a summer.

 - Expect to incur all costs associated with flights and travel, and in many cases for accommodation as well as many volunteering opportunities are found in poorer Third World nations.
 Sometimes charitable organizations such as faith-based groups may absorb your costs.

 - Work visas are not typically required for volunteer programs, but you may encounter some exceptions.

 - International TEFL Academy has a summer program in the beautiful central America country of Nicaragua with a volunteer English teaching program to orphans in the city of Leon.